 According to the BSAVA Small Animal Formulary, tramadol causes less respiratory depression, sedation and gastrointestinal effects than morphine (BSAVA formulary).
 Tramadol may decrease the seizure threshold in humans so it is best avoided in dogs prone to seizures (KuKanich 2013).
 In humans with hepatic or renal impairment it is recommended that tramadol should be avoided or the dose reduced (BNF 2017).
 The brand of tramadol licensed for dogs is contraindicated in animals with epilepsy (Tralieve chewable tablets).

-The Veterinary Medicines Directorate (VMD) Pharmacovigilance department told us that they have received only 7 reports of adverse effects in dogs that received tramadol (to Match 2017).
+The Veterinary Medicines Directorate (VMD) Pharmacovigilance department told us that they have received only 7 reports of adverse effects in dogs that received tramadol (to March 2017).
 The few reports are more likely to be due to a lack of reporting rather than an indication of the safety of tramadol.

 Adverse effects of tramadol overdose include restlessness, difficulty walking, salivation, vomiting, tremors, and seizures (KuKanich 2013).
 Anecdotal reports suggest that diazepam is effective in controlling tramadol-induced seizures.
 Dogs can develop a tolerance to tramadol; higher doses may be needed over time to produce the same effect (KuKanich 2013).